-- 1. To disable/enable the easy entry seat feature, select this function from the SETUP control for the current display mode. - 2.
-Press the RESET control to turn the easy entry seat ON or OFF.
+1. To disable/enable the easy entry/exit seat feature, select this function from the SETUP menu for the current display mode.

+2. Press the RESET control to turn the easy entry/exit seat ON or OFF.

-ERSY ENTRY < ON > OFF
+ERSY ENTRY < ON >OFF